 Stage 5: Optimizing storage on ELK Stack

 To reduce the cost and still have access to the data, Mike and team partitioned data node into hot and cold data nodes.
 Hot data nodes to store 30 days of logs.
-SSD drives were used on Hot data nodes for better performance.
-For cold data nodes, the team chose lower cost hard disk such as SATA and compromising on the performance.
-It was a good compromise considering most queries were for last 30 days.
+EBS volumes (SSD drives if on-prem) were used on Hot data nodes for better performance.
+For cold data nodes, the team chose lower cost storage such as lower cost EBS without provisioned IO (or SATA for on-prem) and compromising on the performance when searched beyond 30 days.
+If S3 (for more information on S3 please visit Top 10things you didn’t know about S3 by chief architect Stefan Zier and Joshua Levy) was used instead for EBS volume then cold data is not searchable at all.
+It was a good compromise to use EBS volume without provisioned IO to reduce cost, considering logs have recency bias and most queries were for last 30 days.

 Mike is extremely unhappy for having to work on some mundane ELK stack management tasks and not been able to contribute and create new innovative features.
 Sam the Director of DevOps and Didi VP of Engineering are now struggling to keep ELK up and running without significant resource and capital investments.

 Summary: ELK is grown into a cluster of different products can only be managed by a couple of people in the team.
-Cost and complexity both have grown significantly from where Mike started to solve his one problem.
+Cost and complexity both have grown significantly when compared to stage 1 architecture, where Mike started with ELK Stack to solve his one problem.

 Figure 5: Adding different data zone to reduce the cost